airhorns/batman/documentation.markdown

 # console output: "name changed from Batarang to undefined!"
 {% endhighlight %}

 By default, these properties are stored like plain old JavaScript properties: that is, `gadget.name` would return "Batarang" just like you'd expect.
 But if you set the gadget's name with `gadget.name = 'Shark Spray'`, then the observer function you set on `gadget` will not fire.
-So when you're working with batman.js properties, use `get`/`set`/`unset` to read/write/delete properties.
+So when you're working with batman.js properties, use `get`/`set`/`unset` to read/write/delete them.

 ### Custom Accessors

 What's the point of using `gadget.get 'name'` instead of just `gadget.name`?
-Well, a Batman properties doesn't need to correspond with a vanilla JS property.
+Well, batman.js properties don't always correspond with vanilla JS properties.
 Let's write a `Box` class with a custom getter for its volume:

 {% highlight coffeescript %}
 class Box extends Batman.Object